 During the colder seasons, horses are typically clipped every 3 to 6 weeks.
 Horses that are worked regularly may require more frequent clipping, while those with lighter workloads or that live outdoors may be clipped less often.
 Some horses many only need one or two clips over the winter, while others may need more frequent attention to keep their coats manageable.

-Here’s a guide to the most common types of winter clips, each tailored to the horse’s workload and how they are managed in colder weather.
-Of course, there are many variations, especially when it comes to clipping the head and legs.
-Any clip can be adapted to suit your individual horse’s needs which where custom clips come in useful!
+Here’s our guide to the most common types of winter horse clips, each tailored to the horse’s workload and how they are managed in colder weather.
+Of course, there are many variations of these clips, especially when it comes to clipping the head and legs.
+Almost any of the following clips can be adapted to suit your individual horse’s needs, which is where custom clips really come into their own!

 Clips for Light Work